-There are a number of things to bear in mind when relying on this card.
+There are a number of things to bear in mind when relying on the EHIC card or E111 card.
 The medical care which is on offer is not necessarily of the same standard as the NHS so you may find that food and/or bed linen during hospitalisation is extra.
 Rules which apply to locals also apply to British citizens who use their healthcare services.
 This means you might have to make a contribution of up to 20% towards medical costs while some healthcare schemes require you to pay upfront and then apply for a refund.

 Although 33% of those questioned in the survey by ABTA believed that the EHIC would pay for the cost of an air ambulance, this isn’t the case.
 This card doesn’t pay for the cost of repatriation and nor does it give you cover for cancellation, delays or lost/stolen possessions whilst on holiday.

 Travel insurance protects you from financial loss if something goes wrong on holiday such as an accident or a robbery.

 The British Embassy/Consulate can only offer you limited help on holiday and won’t pay for medical bills.

 The European Health Insurance Card (EHIC) entitles you to medical care in state facilities in most other European countries and is free.

 Facilities may not be the same standard as the NHS and you might have to make a financial contribution.